bee7ch7/nodejs-simple-lambda-authorizer/README.md

-Simple Lambda authorizer designed for API Gateway in HTTP API mode
+Simple Lambda authorizer designed for API Gateway in HTTP API and REST API